Skip to projects

 3–6 weeks

-Production-intent CAD, material and finish specification, tolerancing, and detailed manufacturing drawings.
+Once scope is narrowed, we continue into production-ready CAD, material and finish specification, tolerancing, and manufacturing drawings.
 I stay in the file until the geometry is right, not just until it renders well.
-This phase ends when the design is fully specified: every surface, every junction, every radius is a deliberate decision, not a default.
+Every surface, dimension, and material is a deliberate decision — staying true to the concept while developing for manufacturing.

 04